 I will constantly remind you of the love I bear for you.

-I will seek counselling for any areas in me that are identified as being in need of help and I will do this willingly in an effort to improve myself as your loving partner.
+I will seek counselling for any areas in me that are identified as needing help and I will do this willingly to improve myself as your loving partner.

 I could not believe that these words flowed out of me.
 I was astounded.
 I also knew there was a greater purpose to these words than reaffirming my part in the relationship with my partner and that was revealed to me the night before the wedding.